Vaccine damage is more common than you think … it happens every single day. And that’s why vaccine detox for dogs is

 Garlic and Leafy Greens

 Garlic is very safe for your dog in the right amounts.
 It naturally contains sulphur, which helps the liver detoxify from heavy metals.

 Dark leafy greens like kale, parsley, and cilantro can help reduce the buildup of heavy metals like mercury in the body.

 Give a half clove of garlic per 10 pounds and add dark leafy greens to your dog’s meals daily

-Detoxification can flush out some really nasty junk from your dog!
-He might seem off for the first day or two or might have loose stools.
+Vaccine detox for dogs can flush out some really nasty junk!
+He might seem off for the first day or two or might have loose or mucusy stools.
 Detox can feel a bit like having the flu … so if he doesn’t feel well, slow down.
 There’s no need to rush.
-Try adding just one of the above items at a time to keep your dog comfortable.
+Try adding just one of the above detox foods at a time to keep your dog comfortable.